 For the more energetic The World Heritage Coastal Path offers the opportunity to view the sea at its most dramatic.
 Walk westwards over the cliffs to Branscombe or head eastwards to tackle the famous Undercliff walk to Lyme Regis.

 There are visitor centres and museums along the coast that showcase the local geology (including lots of fossils unique to this area) in Lyme Regis (home to fossil hunter Mary Anning, whose fossil collecting began the study of geology), Beer, Sidmouth and Budleigh Salterton.
-If visiting us in early 2013, please be aware that due to the level of rainfall in 2012, there is still a risk of landslides and falling rocks so we advise you to keep back from the cliff edges when you’re visiting the coast and be especially vigilant for falling rocks from the cliffs.
+When visiting us, please be aware there is a risk of landslides and falling rocks, so we advise you to keep back from the cliff edges when you’re visiting the coast and be especially vigilant for falling rocks from the cliffs.

 We are also in the middle of the East Devon Area of Outstanding Natural Beauty (AONB)